ArduPilot/ardupilot_wiki/plane/source/docs/advanced-failsafe-configuration.rst

 If the GPS recovers after a GPS failsafe has started, then the aircraft will automatically resume its mission where it left off.

-If during a period of GPS loss the aircraft also loses communications with the ground station then this is termed a "dual loss", and the aircraft will terminate.

-If AFS_MAX_GPS_LOSS is set to a non-zero number, then it is used as a maximum count of the number of GPS failures that will be allowed while returning to the mission after GPS lock is re-established.
+If :ref:`AFS_MAX_GPS_LOSS<AFS_MAX_GPS_LOSS>` is set to a non-zero number, then it is used as a maximum count of the number of GPS failures that will be allowed while returning to the mission after GPS lock is re-established.
 This counter is only incremented if the 2nd GPS failure happens at least 30 seconds after the previous one (to account for a short period of GPS failure).

+If during a period of GPS loss the aircraft also loses communications with the ground station then this is termed a "dual loss", and the aircraft will terminate if :ref:`AFS_DUAL_LOSS<AFS_DUAL_LOSS>` is 1.

 Ground station communications loss
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~